smarks/simple_javascript_form/README.md

 # simple_javascript_form
-an html form using javascript to submit json data to your end point.
+an html form using javascript to submit json data to your endpoint.

+## created by @katelynnobrien -- thank you Kate!